giridhar04/Job-Tracking/README.md

 # Job-Tracking

-- In this project I have collected data related to `Job advertisement` from a website using `web scrapping `
+- In this project I have collected data related to `Job advertisement` from a website using `web scraping `
 - And I will send the latest information through `Gmail`
 - URL of the website : [Link](https://www.timesjobs.com/candidate/job-search.html?searchType=personalizedSearch&from=submit&txtKeywords=python&txtLocation=)